 - If you’re looking for storage facilities for sale, check out Crexi, LoopNet, Gumtree, or List Self Storage.
 Each of these websites list between dozens and hundreds of storage units for sale.

 - Concerning legislation for the proper use of storage units, policy differs across state lines.
 This includes your rights and responsibilities as an owner of a self-storage unit.
 However, this article from StorEdge on building storage units contains a helpful infographic on How Each State Fares with Storage Unit Legislation.

 - As an owner of self storage buildings, you may also want to check out the non-profit national Self Storage Association.

-- For a clearer idea of how much money can be made operating a storage building facility, read the article What Is the Profit Margin of a Storage Facility?
+- If you want a clearer idea of how much money can be made operating a storage building facility, then read the article What Is the Profit Margin of a Storage Facility?